Thunder Run: Meiktila 1945 - Buy now at Chiselbury Publishing

 The Forgotten War Podcast, hosted by Jack Bowsher and Robert Lyman.

-Hosted by Jack Bowsher (Forgotten Armour) and Dr Robert Lyman MBE (A War of Empires), The Forgotten War Podcast dives into the Burma Campaign, Series 1 will take listeners through the entire campaign, & later series will dive into any and every corner of the war against Japan in Southeast Asia.
+Hosted by Jack and Dr Robert Lyman MBE (A War of Empires), The Forgotten War Podcast dives into the Burma Campaign.
+Series 1 took listeners on an overview of the entire campaign, & later series get right into any and every corner of the war against Japan in Southeast Asia in detail not heard anywhere else.

 Articles